 Here you will be able to visit a coffee plantation, learn more about this delectable drink, exactly what goes into making a good cup, and so much more.

 I’d consider a coffee tour a must-do for any visitor to Colombia, even if you don’t particularly love coffee (but what’s wrong with you?!).
 Couple the tour with your own DIY tour to the best coffee shops in Medellin and you can come back home as knowledgeable about coffee as one of those obnoxious, snobby baristas.

 Exotic Fruits Tour

 Colombia isn’t just coffee, there is also a ton of amazing Colombia food to explore and perhaps nothing shines quite like the fruits.
-An exotic fruit tour will take you to the Minorista market, a sprawling and traditional market downtown, where you will explore the sights, smells, and tastes of tons of exotic fruits that you probably won’t find back home…
+An exotic Colombian fruits tour will take you to the Minorista market, a sprawling and traditional market downtown, where you will explore the sights, smells, and tastes of tons of exotic fruits that you probably won’t find back home…